Joey Wendle Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 12th in MLB.
+- The Pirates pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.38 team ERA ranks 18th across all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.41).

-- Pirates pitchers combine to give up the third-fewest home runs in baseball (73 total, one per game).
+- The Pirates give up the fourth-fewest home runs in baseball (74 total, one per game).

-- The right-hander last pitched on Saturday against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up five hits.
+- His most recent appearance was on Sunday against the Milwaukee Brewers, when the right-hander tossed 4 2/3 innings, surrendering one earned run while giving up four hits.

+- The 24-year-old has an ERA of 4.30, with 6.2 strikeouts per nine innings, in eight games this season.
+Opponents are batting .298 against him.

 © 2023 Data Skrive.
 All rights reserved.